nordic-institute/X-Road/Docker/securityserver/README.md

-# Security server Docker image
+# Security Server Docker image

 ***This Security Server image is strictly meant for testing and development purposes.
 Do not use it in production environment!
 See [X-Road Security Server Sidecar](https://github.com/nordic-institute/X-Road-Security-Server-Sidecar) for production use.***